22–24 April 2026Shenzhen Convention and Exhibition Centre (Futian)

 1971–80

-1952-54 Expansion of product range
+1952–54: Expansion of the product range

 From construction machinery to refrigerators in 1954

-1958 Expansion in Europe and Africa
+Expansion in Europe and Africa in 1958

-Through his involvement, Hans Liebherr's commitment to aircraft technology began in the late 1950's.
-In March 1960, he founded Liebherr Aerospace Technology AG in Lindenberg, Allegoo, Germany.
-From the outset, the goal was to develop and build prototypes in-house.
-The aim was to develop the company from a licensee to a producer of its own components and systems; from a manufacturer of equipment to a supplier of systems.In 1996, the company changed its name to Liebherr Aerospace Lindenberg GmbH.
+Hans Liebherr's commitment to aircraft technology began in the late 1950s through active participation.
+In March 1960, he established Liebherr-Aircraft Technology GmbH in Lindenburg, Germany.
+From the outset, the objective was to develop and manufacture prototypes in-house.
+The aim was to evolve the company from a licence holder into a producer of its own components and systems; from an equipment manufacturer into a systems supplier.
+In 1996, the company was renamed Liebherr-Aircraft Lindenburg GmbH.

-From Ainnegan to the world in 1969
+From Aigen to the world in 1969

-Global expansion, 1971-80
+Global Expansion, 1971–80

 1949